JungDefiant/data-structures-and-algorithms/data-structures/hash-tables/README.md

 This program creates a hashtable.

 ## Challenge
-This challenge is to create a C# class that creates a hashtable data structure.
+This challenge is to create a C# class that forms a hashtable data structure and handles operations for a hashtable.

 ## Approach
 Unit tests for the method were created.
 After 'mapping out' the desired outcomes through unit tests, each function was made.

-- MergeSort.DoMergeSort --> Separates an array into two halves, recursively merge sorts each array, then merges the remaining array
-- MergeSort.Merge --> Merges two arrays into another array
+- Hashtable.GetHash --> Returns an integer when given a key based on a hashing algorithm
+- Hashtable.Add --> Adds a new node with the given key and value to hashtable
+- Hashtable.GetValue --> Finds node with the given key and returns its value
+- Hashtable.Contains --> Finds node with given key and returns whether it has a node with that key

 ## Efficiency
-x

-## Solution
-X
+- Hashtable.GetHash --> O(1).
+This operation is only operate once on a given string.
+- Hashtable.Add --> O(n).
+At worst, this algorithm iterates through each node in a particular bucket.
+- Hashtable.GetValue --> O(n).
+At worst, this algorithm iterates through each node in a particular bucket.
+- Hashtable.Contains --> O(n).
+At worst, this algorithm iterates through each node in a particular bucket.

 ## Link To Code
 [Link to Code](./HashTable/)